jeffgicharu/portfolio-website/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](your-issues-url).
+Feel free to check the [issues page]

 ## 📄 License